-- a) the MAP report is somewhat more oriented toward psychological, theoretical, and methodological issues, whereas the GLP report is somewhat more oriented toward practicing leaders. - b) certified MAP coaches receive nine days of workshop training, whereas authorized GLP coaches receive three days of workshop training;

-- c) the MAP report is about three times longer than the GLP report; - d) there are more recently published reliability and validity statistics on the GLP scorers (see below) than on the MAP scorers; - e) reliability is checked on every single GLP score, as well as against client self-estimates; thus, reliability is tested for every client score (in a somewhat similar, though weaker, vein, the MAP scorers participate in regular calls to discuss interesting scoring and debriefing challenges and engage in ongoing training to maintain reliability levels); - f) the GLP has renamed the 'Individualist' and 'Strategist' action-logics 'Redefining' and 'Transforming,' responding to concerns that the former names did not convey well the leadership advantages of those two action-logics; - g) perhaps the biggest technical and theoretical difference between the two measures is that the MAP scoring system claims to be able to find differences that make a leadership difference beyond the Alchemist developmental action-logic; by contrast the GLP scoring system ends at "Early Alchemist" (see explanation below).
+- a) the MAP report is somewhat more oriented toward psychological, theoretical, and methodological issues, whereas the GLP report is somewhat more oriented toward practicing leaders. - b) certified MAP coaches receive nine days of workshop training, whereas authorized GLP coaches receive three days of workshop training; - c) the MAP report is about three times longer than the GLP report; - d) there are more recently published reliability and validity statistics on the GLP scorers than on the MAP scorers; - e) reliability is checked on every single GLP score, as well as against client self-estimates (in a somewhat similar vein, the MAP scorers participate in regular calls to discuss interesting scoring and debriefing challenges and engage in ongoing training to maintain reliability levels); - f) the GLP has renamed the 'Individualist' and 'Strategist' action-logics 'Redefining' and 'Transforming,' responding to concerns that the former names did not convey well the leadership advantages of those two action-logics; - g) perhaps the biggest technical and theoretical difference between the two measures is that the MAP scoring system claims to be able to find differences that make a leadership difference beyond the Alchemist developmental action-logic; by contrast the GLP scoring system ends at "Early Alchemist" (see explanation below).
 In support of the GLP approach, I know of no refereed publication supporting the MAP claim.
-However, in support of future research on the MAP position (and also in support of further research on the newest developmental measure, Terri O'Fallon's "StAGES") these measures may in the future yield significant new leadership findings.
+However, in support of future research on the MAP position (and also in support of further research on the newest developmental measure, Terri

+O'Fallon's "stAGES") these measures may in the future yield significant new leadership findings.

-(The reason I don't believe they will succeed in doing so is: 1) that they are not engaged in the necessary systematic external validity research so far as I can find out [O'Fallon is, however, conducting a 10-year study with 1st-person reports of outcomes, the results of which will surely be suggestive]); and 2) that the CDAI theory and practice, from which the GLP springs, claims that movement to 'Fully Alchemical,' 'Ironic,' and 'Elder' action-logics cannot be reliably measured by a purely linguistic social science measure [e.g. all five{now six} of the measures under review].
+(The reason I don't believe they will succeed in doing so is: 1) that they are not engaged in the necessary research so far as I can find out; and 2) that the CDAI theory and practice, from which the GLP springs, claims that movement to 'Fully Alchemical,' 'Ironic,' and 'Elder' action-logics cannot be reliably measured by a purely linguistic social science measure [e.g. all five {now six} of the measures under review].
 This is because the latest developmental transformations engage fundamentally pre-and-post linguistic qualities of attention physically and emotionally embodied in timely action; these qualities generate a more embracing attention than languaged thought to what occurs in the present and the emerging future].)

 h) perhaps the biggest practical difference between the MAP and the GLP occurs after you've taken the measure and debriefed the MAP or GLP report.
 While the debriefing and coaching with regard to both measures is excellent, the GLP follow-up includes the whole arena of CDAI practices tested in many organizations.
 The CDAI approach includes not only the personal developmental action-logics, but also the organizational development action-logics, the scientific action-logics, the three types of feedback, and eight different types of power that can be interwoven in action.
-Thus, CDAI explicitly integrates 1st-, 2nd-, and 3rd-person research in the midst of practice, providing researcher/practitioners with a complex set of perspectives and the post-perspectival awareness relevant to taking
+Thus, CDAI explicitly integrates 1st-, 2nd-, and 3rd-person research in the midst of practice, providing researcher/practitioners with a complex set of perspectives and post-perspectival awareness relevant to taking timely action.